Talk to Food, Like Lovers Do

 Some suggest we have a heart brain too, and other specialists suggest the complexities in the system they specialize in might have another brain.
 Regardless, some scientific research suggests the terms “go with your gut on this one,” “gut-instinct”, and the ever popular “Spidey sense” might have real biological origins.

-“The ENS (Enteric nervous system) is [also] the reason why you can sense danger.
+The ENS (Enteric nervous system) is [also] the reason why you can sense danger.
 The stomach naturally sends these signals to the brain.”

 The first association we made, when learning about our second brain, a third, or numerous brains working in complex orchestral harmony to control and regular basic functions was the octopus.
 The octopus has a central brain, and each arm is loaded with nerve cells that form a brain of their own, so the octopus technically has nine brains.
 The latest research suggests that these nine brains have no autonomy.
-They act in conjunction with the CNS brain, and they are subservient to its cause, but research scientists leave the door open to possible future research findings dictating otherwise.
+They act in conjunction with the Central Nervous System (CNS) brain, and they are subservient to its cause, but research scientists leave the door open to possible future research findings dictating otherwise.
 If future findings dictate otherwise, will we find that it’s possible for an octopuses’ seventh arm to refuse the CNS brain’s prime directive in the course of a hunt?
 “I’m not going into that hole after that crab.
 Six did that, last Thursday, and he’s experiencing the complex functions in the eel digestive system now.
 Find another arm to do it.”
-The nerve cells in our ENS appear as subjected to CNS authority in our system, but how would our relationship to food change if we found out that everything from IBS to constipation, diarrhea, bloating, pain and an upset stomach are the ENS brain’s autonomous attempts to rebel against the CNS brain?
+The nerve cells in our ENS appear subjected to CNS authority in our system, but how would our relationship to food change if we found out that everything from IBS to constipation, diarrhea, bloating, pain and an upset stomach are the ENS brain’s autonomous attempts to rebel against the CNS brain?
 “We know you love the taste of Indian food, but we’re going to make you pay long-term for your short-term thinking.”

-We don’t want to do anything but sit on our coach and watch TV, and we don’t know why.
+After we eat a big, huge ribeye, we don’t want to do anything but sit on our coach and watch TV, and we don’t know why.
 Dieticians suggest that our two brains might not know what to do with it, immediately.
 “I can feel it,” we say, in the midst of our gastrointestinal misery, “sitting like a rock in my gut.”
 Gastroenterologists and neuro-gastroenterologists suggest this might not be a bad description for what’s happening, and its connection to our overall misery might be more direct than we ever considered before.

 With all these relationships between us and food, and between our two brains trying to complete complex functions, how do we upgrade our relationships?
 The first thing they suggest we try is slowing down.
 No matter how beautiful that sizzling slab of meat on our plate appears, we need to slow down when we eat it.
 Cut off one small bite, and chew it thoroughly while doing something else.
 We might want to take one small bite and finish cutting the rest of the meat, or we might want to eat something else for a little bit, before indulging.
 Every suggestion we’ve found is that we don’t have to wait long.
-They know the sights, sounds, and smell of the ribeye have us slobbering out the corners of our mouth, but they’re suggestion is that we slow down just a little.
+Our two brains know the sights, sounds, and the smell of the ribeye has us slobbering out the corners of our mouth, but they’re suggestion is that we slow down just a little.
 We need to give our brains enough time to develop an attack plan of easier digestion.

 Do the brain(s?) need enough time identify the food, process the information, and develop a proper plan for digestion, or could this be an exaggerated, overly detailed description they use to try to convince us to slow down while eating.